 Wetland Vegetation

+The Plans to be submitted with the Wetlands NOI or WQC application must state the wetland plant species proposed to be established.
+Phragmites must not be established or maintained in CSWs.
+The required O/M plan must include measures to remove or eliminate any invasive Phragmites.
+Cat tails (Typha latifolia and other Typha species) must not be established in CSWs because they create monocultures, limiting diversity.
 Establishing and maintaining wetland vegetation is important when creating a constructed stormwater wetland.
 Horner et al. (1994) recommend the following actions when constructing stormwater wetlands:

 In selecting plants, consider the prospects for success over the specific pollutant removal capabilities and plant species growing in nearby natural wetlands.
 Plant uptake is an important removal mechanism for nutrients, but not for other pollutants.
 The most versatile genera for pollutant removal are Carex, Scirpus, Juncus, and Lemna.
 Consult the NRCS plant database to determine if the plant is appropriate.
 The NRCS database lists the plants prohibited for sale in Massachusetts.